Strategic Management

 Strategic Management at the Level of Structural Consequence.

-Strategic management at HRB is not a single service.
-It is six distinct modalities, each addressing a different layer of the structural architecture that determines institutional outcomes.
-Select any modality to explore its scope.
+Six distinct modalities, each addressing a different layer of the structural architecture that determines institutional outcomes.
+Select any modality to read its scope and structural problem.
+The visual responds to show the structural configuration that modality governs.

 I